Wrongful Death Lawsuit FAQs: What You Need To Know

 Who can file a wrongful death lawsuit in Michigan

-The only person who can file a wrongful death lawsuit in Michigan is the person who has been formally appointed by a Probate Court judge to serve as the personal representative of the deceased person’s estate.
+In Michigan, the only person who can file a wrongful death lawsuit is the person who has been formally appointed by a Probate Court judge to serve as the personal representative of the deceased person’s estate.
 This could be the deceased’s spouse, children, grandparents or other relatives.

 How to file a wrongful death lawsuit in Michigan

-In Michigan, once you have hired an experienced lawyer, the process to file a wrongful death lawsuit starts by having the Probate Court appoint a personal representative for your deceased loved one’s estate.
+In Michigan, the process to file a wrongful death lawsuit starts by having the Probate Court appoint a personal representative for your deceased loved one’s estate.
 Next, the lawsuit is filed.
 Notice must then be given to family members who may be entitled to damages.

 Deadline for filing this type of lawsuit

 The deadline for filing a this type of lawsuit in Michigan is 3 years after the time of the death.
 Also, within 30 days of filing, family members must be provided a copy of the lawsuit.
 Additionally, within 60 days of receiving the lawsuit, family members must provide details about their claim for damages.